Snowflake-Labs/snowpark-extensions-py/README.md

 | DataFrame.groupby.applyInPandas| Maps each group of the current DataFrame using a pandas udf and returns the result as a DataFrame. |
 | DataFrame.replace        | extends replace to allow using a regex
 | DataFrame.groupBy.pivot        | extends the snowpark groupby to add a pivot operator
+| DataFrame.stack  | This is an operator similar to the unpivot operator

 ### Examples